 What's covered in the course?

 The emphasis in this course is on the application of creative thinking to technology in the development of innovation concepts.
 You will work collaboratively across disciplines, supported by lecturers, technical and enterprise specialists to develop working prototypes, service designs and business concepts.

 Teaching will be through workshops, masterclasses from subject experts, tutorials and technical instruction.
-During the course you will be able to access facilities at BCU’s innovation space, STEAMhouse.
-These include rapid prototyping and manufacturing such as CNC, laser cussing, 3D printing, metal work and print technologies.
+During the course you may, depending upon your project and availability be given access to facilities at BCU’s innovation space, STEAMhouse.
+These include rapid prototyping and manufacturing such as CNC, laser cutting, 3D printing, metal work and print technologies

 At the end of the course, participating teams will produce working protoypes and demonstrate how these will be taken to market.

 The Creativity, Making and Innovation Practice Masters will bring opportunities for employment in innovation in areas that include; technology start-ups, the creative industries, innovation teams in global businesses and governments or NGOs.

 - As a multi-disciplinary programme you can bring your existing skills and develop new ones - it is an ideal programme for curious people who are keen to take creative risks.

 - You’ll have the opportunity to take part in two one-week Open Innovation Labs focussed on innovation practice.